FM Sitharaman meets heads of FedEx, Mastercard, others during US visit | Business

 As per the Economic Survey 2021-22, India is projected to grow at 8-8.5 per cent during the current financial year ending March 2023.

+The Indian government makes it a focus to listen to and support the business community while also taking steps to make India a great place to invest in, Sweet said.

-During the meeting with Mastercard CEO Miebach Michael, Sitharaman informed about the government of India's commitment to Digital Financial Inclusion with a focus on women and SMEs by developing world-class homegrown technology solutions.
+During the meeting with Mastercard CEO Miebach Michael, Sitharaman informed him about the government's commitment to digital financial inclusion with a focus on women and SMEs by developing world-class homegrown technology solutions.

 ''FM Smt. @nsitharaman enquired from Mr @MiebachMichael @Mastercard on how lessons from India's #FinancialInclusion programme can be used to develop solutions for the world,'' the ministry tweeted.

-Mastercard informed the Finance Minister about its plan to set up huge data centres in India and the company's focus on training and digitisation of small businesses.
+Mastercard highlighted its plan to set up huge data centres in India and the company's focus on training and digitisation of small businesses.

-In another such engagement, she also met the global CEO of the consultancy firm Deloitte Punit Renjen.
+In another such engagement, she met the global CEO of consultancy firm Deloitte, Punit Renjen.

 ''Mr @PunitRenjen mentioned that @Deloitte is expanding its India operations to smaller cities like Coimbatore & Bhubaneswar.
 Besides, he said, @Deloitte has developed tools to improve the access of rural poor to health facilities & also committed for #ClimateAction in India,'' a separate tweet said.